 Every use case has its own specific needs and device requirements.
 To ensure the best high-acuity encounter and maximize the potential of telemedicine, integrating a variety of devices is essential.

 EHR integration is a critical factor in the overall implementation of telemedicine.
 This is a mandatory feature for a scalable enterprise platform and is essential for the continuity of patient care.
 There are two core concepts needed to maximize the workflow for respective users within an EHR, and a telehealth platform.

-- Interoperability upon launching the telehealth service/engagement: The provider can preform a more detailed clinical assessment using medical devices that are positioned by the patient or an assist by a care giver and/or clinical resource that is with the patient.
-Additionally, at the end of this encounter that captured data can be exchanged with the EHR to maintain a single longitudinal record.
-This would be considered a high acuity encounter.
+- Interoperability upon launching the telehealth service/engagement: The provider can perform a more detailed clinical assessment using medical devices that are positioned by the patient or an assist by a caregiver and/or clinical resource that is with the patient.
+Additionally, at the end of this encounter captured data can be exchanged with the EHR to maintain a single longitudinal record.
+This would be considered a high-acuity encounter.

 Simplicity is considered the “magic word” for patient adoption — the easier you can make telemedicine usage for the patient, the better you can engage them.
 This is especially true in locations where a medically trained professional isn’t present for digital interaction.
 If self-monitoring is the priority and a non-traditional medical facility is the center of care, then simplicity has to be the No. 1 feature.

 5. Telehealth has a lot more to offer than just a video-only interface